Pedicab (film): Casting

 The film is an ensemble piece and stars Bembol Roco, Cherry Pie Picache, Meryll Soriano, Jerald Napoles, Jess Mendoza and Chai Fonacier.
 Villaluna said that he thinks the reason why it took so long for the film to be produced was because he was waiting for the perfect cast, and that Bembol and Cherry Pie “were destined” to be in the film.

-This was also Cherry Pie's break from cinematic hybernation after the film Isda (2014, Adolfo Alix Jr.) because “I didn’t find anything interesting until I got the script from Paolo.
+This was also Cherry Pie's return to acting after the film Isda (2014, Adolfo Alix Jr.) because “I didn’t find anything interesting until I got the script from Paolo.
 I said this was what I’ve been waiting for.
-I said that if I’d do another indie, I want it to be memorable, significant and relevant.”
+I said that if I’d do another indie, I want it to be memorable, significant and relevant."

 Bembol Roco, iconic lead of Maynila Sa Kuko ng Liwanag (Lino Brocka, 1975) compared Villaluna to 70's directors Brocka and Bernal “Lino and Ishmael were actors’ directors.
 More than themselves, their concern was for their actors to shine in their films.
 They helped us in characterization.
 That's what Direk Paolo did for all of us.”